lindenb/jvarkit/docs/VcfScanUpstreamOrf.md

 ```
 Usage: vcfscanupstreamorf [options] Files
   Options:
+    --archive
+      Export an archive containing the fasta+bed of the uORF is created and
+      the program exits.
+An existing directory or a filename ending with the
+      '.zip' or '.tar' or '.tar.gz' suffix.
+    --bcf-output
+      If this program writes a VCF to a file, The format is first guessed from
+      the file suffix.
+Otherwise, force BCF output.
+The current supported BCF
+      version is : 2.1 which is not compatible with bcftools/htslib (last
+      checked 2019-11-15)
+      Default: false
     --canonical
       reduce the number of transcripts.
 Keep one if some share the same UTR
       Default: false